 1. INFORMATION REPORT - A tip or information about suspicious or potentially dangerous activity that the reporting person has personally observed or is aware of.
 Examples of "Information Only" reports include: drug tips, general traffic complaints (does not include traffic accidents), or graffiti.
-This type of report will be shared with the appropriate city staff for response as appropriate.
+This type of report will be shared with city staff for response as appropriate.

 2. CRIME REPORT - A "crime report" is the formal filing of a crime.
 Crime reports can only be filed online by the victim of the crime and only if the incident meets the criteria listed above under " Criteria for Submitting an Online Crime Report".
 In the absence of suspect(s) or evidence pertaining to the crime being reported, which are both part of the criteria for online reporting, the incident will not be assigned for investigation.
-Should additional investigative information surface, this case could be reopened.
+Should additional investigative information surface, the case could be reopened.

 Selecting An Online Report Category Which Meets Criteria Outlined Above

 - Abandoned / Junked Vehicle - (information only) Report an abandoned vehicle (hasn't moved in over 48 hours) or a junked vehicle (inoperable, has flat tires, or has expired or no plates) on a public road or in a public area.
 Does not include vehicles parked in a business parking lot.